Soba_Banner.jpg

 Traditional soba

 Traditional soba are made entirely of buckwheat flour in a process that takes about a decade to master.
-Fresh traditional soba starts with making a dough by slowly adding water and working it into buckwheat flour until gritty pieces start to form and a dough eventually takes shape.2
+Fresh traditional soba starts with making a dough by slowly adding water and working it into buckwheat flour until gritty pieces form and a dough eventually takes shape.2

 Masters of the craft have learned to handle the dough with care—too much kneading and the dough could start to break or become too soft to handle.
-These soba artisans use movements that potters use when working blocks of clay; evocative of ocean waves or a flower opening its petals, so that air is knocked out of the dough before it is rolled and eventually cut into thin strands.3
+These soba artisans use movements that potters use when working blocks of clay; evocative of ocean waves or a flower opening its petals, so air is knocked out of the dough before it is rolled and eventually cut into thin strands.3

 Fun fact: People in Japan welcome a new year by eating a bowl of toshikoshi soba in a custom that is more than 400 years old.
 Some say this tradition began because the long, thin soba noodles are a symbol of a life that is both peaceful and lengthy, while others think that biting into chewy soba noodles signifies a clean cutting of ties from the old year and past difficulties.10